mahmoudAliaboElhassan/Posts-Crud/README.md

-# This Crud is for posts to handle adding editing deleting posts
+# This Crud is for posts to handle Adding, Editing and Deleting posts
 ## This Crud was made by many **libraries**
 1. react-router-dom to serve the principle of **Single Page Application**.
 2. react-redux and redux toolkit to handle state management **globally**.